WCC Team

-WCC Team is a professional cycling team which competes in elite road bicycle racing events such as the UCI Women's World Tour.
-The team was established in 2018 and controlled and run by the UCI and World Cycling Centre as part of their aim to develop young cyclists from around the world.
+WCC Team is a professional cycling team which competes in elite road bicycle racing events such as the UCI Women's World Tour and UCI ProSeries.

+The team was established in 2018 by the Union Cycliste Internationale (UCI), with the UCI controlling and running the team from the World Cycling Centre in Aigle, Switzerland, as part of their aim to develop young cyclists from around the world.